ElektroStudios/CS-VB-Public-Members-Summary-Generator/README.md

   <h1>CS-VB Public Members Summary Generator<br>(CS-VB_PMS_Gen.exe)</h1>

-### Command-line utility to generate and integrate a summary of public API members in your C# or VB.NET source-code files.
+### Command-line utility to generate and integrate a summary of public API members<br>in your C# or VB.NET source-code files.

 </div>